 Why luxury brands are opening their own coffee shops

-Customer Experience Reinvented by Luxury Brands
+The Customer Experience Reinvented by Luxury Brands

 A Lifestyle Strategy Designed for Generation Z

-A Territory of Global Expression: 360° Luxury
+A Territory of Global Expression: Luxury at 360°

-Controlled diversification
+Controlled Diversification

-- Capture a broader customer base
+- Attract a wider customer base

 - Generate additional income